 The Saguaro Desert happens to be the most verdant in the world, with gnarly biodiversity cropping up everywhere.
 The Sauagro cactus may be the closest things to alien life form seen on Earth.
 The vibrancy of nature seems to seep into the inhabitants of Tucson and is set to show the world how to thrive in an extreme climate while protecting the resources.
 Arizona ranks second in the country in installed solar capacity and is sixth overall for solar capacity.

 Solar installation isn't the only thing powering the energy around here; Watershed Management Group is another organization that gives Tucson a badge of environmental consciousness.
 Knowing how precious the water resources are in the desert, the group teaches locals how to harvest rainwater and works to create long-term solutions for residents and the land.

 Tucson has the same breed of "weird" as Austin and Portland, without being over-run.
 The city was recently deemed a World Gastronomy City by UNESCO and is quickly rising the ranks as a top place for millennials to live.

+The Annual Gem and Mineral Show and the All Souls Procession bring people from all over the world on a yearly basis, yet are only a slice of the unique events that happen in town.
 It's easy to see why locals love it here.
 It has a gritty past but has worked hard over the past few decades to rebuild and start a new chapter.
 Still, the grittiness is part of its charm.

 "Tucson has a small town feel with big city population and happenings," said Tucson native and entrepreneur, Christopher Porter.
 "Once you get to know a few people, it becomes easy to run into and see them all over town.
 A smile and wave are the first response I get from acquaintances I barely know, making it a warm and friendly place to live."